BactoSonic

 Working principle of the BactoSonic

-The implant is placed in the liquid of the corresponding box and then placed in the specially designed BactoSonic ultrasonic bath.
+The implant is placed in the liquid of the corresponding box and sonicated in the BactoSonic ultrasonic bath specially developed for this procedure.
 Compared to other ultrasonic baths, this device works with low-frequency ultrasound at low intensity and high homogeneity.
 The aim is to remove the biofilm without destroying the bacteria, which must be preserved for subsequent analysis.
 The liquid obtained is microbiologically processed and the amount of bacteria is quantified.
 Up to 10,000 times more bacteria can be detected than with usual methods, such as from biopsies of periprosthetic tissue.
 Mixed infections and different bacterial morphotypes can be better detected.
 Sensitivity is improved, especially in patients with prior antibiotic therapy.

 Technical details can be found in the Data sheet.